-Inflation Rate in Czech Republic averaged 4.25 percent from 1993 until 2020, reaching an all time high of 21.90 percent in February of 1993 and a record low of -0.40 percent in January of 2003.
-This page provides - Czech Republic Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Czech Statistical Office
+Inflation Rate in Czech Republic averaged 4.24 percent from 1993 until 2020, reaching an all time high of 21.90 percent in February of 1993 and a record low of -0.40 percent in January of 2003.
+This page provides - Czech Republic Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Czech Republic Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Czech Statistical Office

-Inflation Rate in Czech Republic is expected to be 2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Czech Republic to stand at 2.20 in 12 months time.
+Inflation Rate in Czech Republic is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Czech Republic to stand at 1.50 in 12 months time.
 In the long-term, the Czech Republic Inflation Rate is projected to trend around 2.20 percent in 2021 and 2.00 percent in 2022, according to our econometric models.